Nyanyan/Egaroucid/src/tools/policy_network_human_like_ai/10_train_policy_network/RESULTS.md

 The strength runner now starts engine processes lazily instead of prestarting all player slots. `blend_param=1.0` skips Egaroucid `hint 100`, and blended GTP engines can cache hint output.
+Completed tasks are appended to `strength_games.jsonl`; `--resume` reloads that file and runs only unfinished tasks.

 Smoke results: